-On the whole, many expatriates find it relatively easy to live in Hong Kong, with its efficient infrastructure and amenities.
-The territory also has an advanced healthcare system, an elevated standard of schooling and an exemplary public transportation system that all serve to significantly decrease the burden of transition.
+On the whole, many expats find it relatively easy to live in Hong Kong, with its efficient infrastructure and amenities.
+The territory has an advanced healthcare system, an elevated standard of schooling and an exemplary public transport system that all serve to significantly decrease the burden of transition.
 Once some of the wrinkles of relocation have been ironed out, expats will also find themselves able to appreciate the city's high levels of safety and practically unlimited entertainment.

 The bustle never stops in Hong Kong’s densely populated centre.
-The Pear of the Orient is a fitting description, as wealth radiates from the city like its 260 islands emanating from the Chinese mainland.
 The former British colony has one of the world's most successful capitalist economies and is known for being one of Asia's fiscal tigers, perched near the top of global economic rankings.

-At the same time, however, only 25 percent of the Fragrant Harbour is developed, which allows expats who yearn for nature amidst the asphalt to escape and enjoy their natural surroundings.
-The territory consists of Hong Kong Island, separated from mainland China by the Sham Chun River, with the Kowloon Peninsula to the north and the New Territories further north still, as well as remote outlying islands.
+At the same time, however, only a fraction of the Fragrant Harbour is developed, which allows expats who yearn for nature amidst the asphalt to escape and enjoy their natural surroundings.

 Accommodation, in particular, is characterised by sky-high price tags for disproportionately small spaces.
 Expats are advised to negotiate a housing allowance or, at least, to carefully consider the cost of renting in Hong Kong before signing a contract.

 Expats will also have to face other challenges in Hong Kong.
-Over seven million people are packed into the archipelago, and the preciousness of elbow room becomes fully appreciated as members of the population frenetically whizz past.
-Air pollution has also unceremoniously drifted down from the factories of Southern China, and has come to settle over and around the city's upward reaching skyline.
-As overwhelming and unattractive this may be to some, however, fresh air and open spaces can always be found outside the expat-friendly Central area.
+Over 7 million people are packed into the archipelago, and the preciousness of elbow room becomes fully appreciated as members of the population frenetically whizz past.
+Air pollution has also unceremoniously drifted down from the factories of southern China and has come to settle over and around the city's upward-reaching skyline.
+As overwhelming and unattractive as this may be to some, however, fresh air and open spaces can always be found outside the expat-friendly Central area.